caseif/Footsteps/README.md

 Apparently around a year and a half after my initial work on this demo had stopped, I did some work to convert it to a Maven project and to get it running on my new computer.
-Much more recently, I've ported it to LWJGL 3 (to allow the demo to be run on newer Java versions) and removed the dependency on Slick (which has a hard dependency on Java Web Start).
-Apart from these changes and some fixes for things that were outright broken and had been working before, this project is basically unmodified from how I left it at age 15.
+Much more recently, I've ported it to LWJGL 3 (to allow the demo to be run on newer Java versions) and removed the dependencies on Slick (which has a hard dependency on Java Web Start) and SoundSystem.
+Apart from these changes and some fixes for things that were outright broken and had been working before, this project is essentially unmodified from how I left it at age 15.

 ## Assets